 Introduction / History

-Very few deaf have meaningful relationships with their families, since few family members learn sign language.
-Especially in rural areas, many deaf are effectively household servants in their family homes.
+The Deaf may not have very meaningful relationships with their families, since few family members learn sign language.
+Especially in rural areas, many deaf may be effectively household servants in their family homes.

 Due to very low reading levels, most deaf have no access to a written Bible they can understand in Spanish, their second language.
 Video translation into sign language has been done for some portions, but distribution and use have proven very difficult.